google/knative-gcp/docs/install/authentication-mechanisms-gcp.md

   configuration in the Control Plane)

-  You will have a Kubernetes Service Account after the above configuration, which is bound to the Google Cloud Service Account `cre-dataplane`.
+  You will have a Kubernetes Service Account after the above configuration, which is bound to the Google Cloud Service Account `events-sources-gsa`.
 Remember to put this Kubernetes Service Account name as the `spec.serviceAccountName` when you create resources in the [example](https://github.com/google/knative-gcp/tree/master/docs/examples).